Read about the many cases where O’Brien Criminal and Civil Solicitors have successfully sued the police on behalf of our

 JG v State of NSW – Client sues police after being arrested without reasonable suspicion

 JG was a passenger in a vehicle with his friends, which was stopped by police.
 The police searched him, and nothing was found in his possession.
 He was then informed that he was under arrest, and was summarily placed in the back of the police officers’ vehicle.
 The police were aware they did not have any evidence to commence proceedings.

 Keywords: Unlawful arrest, Unlawful detention, False Arrest, Action against police, No reasonable suspicion for arrest.

-BGB v NSW Police – Client sues police after a case of malicious prosecution and unlawful arrest
+BGB v State of NSW – Client sues police after a case of malicious prosecution and unlawful arrest

 BGB was walking at night in an inner City suburb with friends.
 It was alleged by police officers patrolling the area that the defendant yelled abuse at a police officer.
 The police approached the defendant and a confrontation ensued where the plaintiff was charged with using offensive language in a public place, assaulting a police officer in the execution of his duty and resisting an officer in the execution of his duty.

 Keywords: Action against police, Police officer not acting in ‘execution of their duty’, damage property of client, unlawful arrest, false arrest, unlawful imprisonment, malicious prosecution; Assault; Battery by police officer Summary Offences Act 1988 NSW / Good Behaviour Bond / Section 10.

-JT v NSW Police – Client sues police after a case of mistaken identity
+JT v State of NSW – Client sues police after a case of mistaken identity

 A case of mistaken identity where the police arrested JT thinking that he was the person named in an outstanding warrant.
 After he was brought to the police station and questioned on the matter they realised that they had arrested the wrong person with the same name.
 O’Brien Criminal and Civil Solicitors helped JT sue the police for unlawful arrest.